 When an employee suffers a tangible employment action resulting from a supervisor’s harassment the employer’s liability is established by proof of harassment and the resulting adverse tangible employment action taken by the supervisor.
 See Faragher, 524 U.S. at 805-07; Burlington Indus., 524 U.S. at 763.
 See also Newton, 156 F.3d at 883.
 No affirmative defense, as described below, is available to the employer in those cases.
 See Phillips v.
 Taco Bell Corp., 156 F.3d 884, 889 n.6 (8th Cir.
-1998) (citing Faragher, 524 U.S. 775; Burlington Indus., 524 U.S. at 763.
+1998) (citing Faragher, 524 U.S. 775; Burlington Indus., 524 U.S. at 763).
 A constructive discharge is a tangible employment action.
-Pennsylvania State Police v.
+Penn.
+St. Police v.
 Suders, 542 U.S. 129 (2004).

 In cases where no tangible employment action has been taken by the supervisor, the defending employer may interpose an affirmative defense to defeat liability or damages.
 That affirmative defense “comprises two necessary elements: (a) that the employer exercised reasonable care to prevent and correct promptly any illegal harassing behavior, and (b) that the plaintiff employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer or to avoid harm otherwise.”
-Faragher, 524 U.S. at 807; Burlington Indus., 524 U.S. at 765, 118 S. Ct. at 2270.
-See also Taco Bell, 156 F.3d at 887-88 (quoting Faragher and Burlington Industries); Rorie, 151 F.3d at 762 (quoting same).
+Faragher, 524 U.S. at 807; Burlington Indus., 524 U.S. at 765, 118 S. Ct. at 2270; see also Taco Bell, 156 F.3d at 887-88 (quoting Faragher and Burlington Indus.); Rorie, 151 F.3d at 762 (quoting same).
 Both elements may not always be required.
 See McCurdy v.
 Arkansas State Police, 375 F.3d 762 (8th Cir.
 2004).
 This Title VII analysis has generally been applied in other areas.
 See, e.g., Knutson Brownstein, 87 FEP 1771, 2001 WL 1661929 (S.D.N.Y.
 Dec.
 27, 2001) (ADEA harassment - affirmative defense.)

 Whether an individual is a “supervisor” for purposes of vicarious liability under Faragher and Burlington Industries may be a contested issue.
 See, e.g., Weyers v.
-Lear Operations Corp., 359 F.3d 1049, 1057 (8th Cir.
-2004) (supervisor “must have had the power (not necessarily exercised) to take tangible employment action against the victim, such as the authority to hire, fire, promote, or reassign to significantly different duties”).
-See also Joens v.
+Lear Ops.
+Corp., 359 F.3d 1049, 1057 (8th Cir.
+2004) (supervisor “must have had the power (not necessarily exercised) to take tangible employment action against the victim, such as the authority to hire, fire, promote, or reassign to significantly different duties”); see also Joens v.
 John Morrell & Co., 354 F.3d 938 (8th Cir.
 2004).

-In light of the new guidance from the Supreme Court, the Committee has drafted instructions for use in three types of cases: (1) those cases in which the plaintiff alleges that he or she suffered a tangible employment action resulting from a refusal to submit to a supervisor’s sexual demands (Model Instruction 8.40, infra); (2) those cases in which the plaintiff did not suffer any tangible employment action, but claims that he or she was subjected to illegal harassment by a supervisor sufficiently severe or pervasive to create a hostile working environment (Model Instruction 8.41, infra); and (3) those cases in which the plaintiff did not suffer any tangible employment action, but claims that he or she was subjected to illegal harassment by non-supervisors sufficiently severe or pervasive to create a hostile working environment (Model Instruction 8.42, infra).
+In light of the guidance from the Supreme Court, the Committee has drafted instructions for use in three types of cases: (1) those cases in which the plaintiff alleges that he or she suffered a tangible employment action resulting from a refusal to submit to a supervisor’s sexual demands (Model Instruction 8.40, infra); (2) those cases in which the plaintiff did not suffer any tangible employment action, but claims that he or she was subjected to illegal harassment by a supervisor sufficiently severe or pervasive to create a hostile working environment (Model Instruction 8.41, infra); and (3) those cases in which the plaintiff did not suffer any tangible employment action, but claims that he or she was subjected to illegal harassment by non-supervisors sufficiently severe or pervasive to create a hostile working environment (Model Instruction 8.42, infra).